-Foreclosure type: The type of foreclosure you’ll face depends on whether you have a deed of trust or a mortgage.
+- Foreclosure type: The type of foreclosure you’ll face depends on whether you have a deed of trust or a mortgage note.
 If you have a deed of trust, you’ll usually face a nonjudicial foreclosure.
 If you have a mortgage, your lender will need to go through the courts.

 Some of the similarities between a deed of trust and a mortgage include the following:

 A deed of trust is a document that you might see at your home closing instead of a mortgage.
-Where a mortgage is like a deed of trust, a deed of trust involves more people in the sale of a property and is not executed through the judicial system.
+While the two are similar, a deed of trust involves more people in the sale of a property and is not executed through the judicial system.

 Not sure if a deed of trust is the right move for you?
 Apply for a mortgage with us to get your questions answered and the resources you need for every step of the home buying process.